 When a vacancy occurs, we will begin contacting individuals on our waitlist.
 If you are not ready to move to MVH at that time, you can choose to remain on the list or ask to be removed if your circumstances have changed.

-Additionally, eligible nursing home veterans may receive a $109 per day stipend from the VA to help cover the cost of their care.
-Residential care veterans may receive $47 a day to help with their cost of care.
-This benefit only applies to the veteran.
+Eligible nursing home Veterans may receive a daily stipend from the VA to help cover the cost of their care.
+Residential care Veterans may also receive a daily stipend to help with their cost of care.
+This benefit only applies to the Veteran.

 Medicare requires a three-day hospitalization before paying for a skilled nursing facility (SNF).
 Once that requirement is met, you must then meet the clinical eligibility.
 The managed care program may also pay for a short stay after a three-day hospital stay.
 MVH will negotiate a daily rate for you when this happens.

 You can use MaineCare, long term care insurance or private funds.
-Residential care veterans may receive $47 a day from the VA to help with their cost of care.
+Residential care veterans may receive a daily stipend from the VA to help with their cost of care.

 If you’re ready to learn more about MVH, schedule your personalized tour today.
 You’ll get a firsthand look at the community of your choice and see why hundreds of veterans like you have chosen MVH.